Danny Dietz

-Danny Phillip Dietz Jr. (January 26, 1980 – June 28, 2005) was a Navy SEAL who was awarded the U.S. Navy's second highest decoration, the Navy Cross, along with the Purple Heart, for his actions during the War in Afghanistan.
+Danny Phillip Dietz Jr. (January 26, 1980 – June 28, 2005) was a United States Navy SEAL who was posthumously awarded the Navy Cross and Purple Heart for heroism during Operation Red Wings in the War in Afghanistan.
+He was one of four SEALs ambushed by Taliban fighters in Kunar Province while on a reconnaissance mission, and one of 19 U.S. special operators killed during the operation.

 Early life and education

-Dietz was born on January 26, 1980, in Aurora, Colorado to parents Cindy and Daniel P. Dietz Sr. He was of Apache ancestry.
+Dietz was born on January 26, 1980, in Aurora, Colorado to parents Cindy and Danny P. Dietz Sr. He was of Apache ancestry.
 He graduated from Heritage High School in Littleton in 1999.

 Career

-Dietz joined the Navy on August 31, 1999, and following his graduation from basic training at the Recruit Training Command, Great Lakes, Illinois, he finished Gunner's Mate "A" School also at Great Lakes.
-From that point on, he enrolled in Basic Underwater Demolition/SEAL training (BUD/S) and graduated with Class 232 in 2001.
-Dietz proceeded to the Basic Airborne Course at Fort Benning in Georgia, after which he completed SEAL Qualification Training and SEAL Delivery Vehicle Training.
+Dietz enlisted in the Navy on August 31, 1999.
+After graduating from Recruit Training Command at Naval Station Great Lakes on November 27, 1999, he completed Gunner's Mate 'A' School there.
+He then transferred to Basic Underwater Demolition/SEAL training and graduated with Class 232 in 2001.
+Dietz attended the Basic Airborne Course at Fort Benning, Georgia, followed by SEAL Qualification Training and SEAL Delivery Vehicle (SDV) Training.

-Shortly after checking in at SEAL Delivery Vehicle Team 2 in Virginia Beach, Virginia, on November 8, 2001, he was appointed to Task Unit Bravo as the optional SDV pilot and the ordnance and engineering department head.
-In April 2005, Dietz was deployed with his Special Reconnaissance component to Afghanistan to help Naval Special Warfare Squadron TEN in the indictment of the Global War on Terrorism.
+Upon checking in at SEAL Delivery Vehicle Team 2 in Virginia Beach, Virginia, on November 8, 2001, he was assigned to Task Unit Bravo as the secondary SDV pilot and the Ordnance and Engineering Department head.
+In April 2005, Dietz deployed with his Special Reconnaissance component to Afghanistan to support Naval Special Warfare Squadron TEN in the Global War on Terrorism.